top of page

 Project Manager

-Dedicated Designer
+Product Designer

 Technical Feasibility Advisor

-40 over 4 rounds of testing
+Sample Size: 40 participants across 4 rounds of testing

-InVision Prototype, Microsoft Teams, AirTable
+Tools: InVision Prototype, Microsoft Teams, Airtable

 Evaluation Metrics:

-Task Success Score
+• Task Success Score

-System Usability Score
+• System Usability Score (SUS)

 Card Sort